I'm a member

 Scoliosis is an abnormal lateral and rotational curvature of the vertebral column.
 Treatment of scoliosis currently depends on 3 factors: the cause of the condition (idiopathic, congenital, or secondary), the severity of the condition (degrees of curve), and the growth of the patient remaining at the time of presentation.
 Children who have vertebral curves measuring between 25° and 40° with at least 2 years of growth remaining are considered to be at high-risk of curve progression.
 Genetic markers to evaluate risk of progression are also being evaluated.
 Since severe deformity may lead to compromised respiratory function and is associated with back pain in adulthood, surgical intervention with spinal fusion is typically recommended for curves that progress to 45° or more.

 Bracing is used in an attempt to reduce the need for spinal fusion by slowing or preventing further progression of the curve during rapid growth.
 Commonly used brace designs include the Milwaukee, Wilmington, Boston, Charleston, and Providence orthoses.
-The longest clinical experience is with the Milwaukee cervical-thoracic-lumbar-sacral orthosis (CTLSO).
-Thoracic-lumbar-sacral orthoses (TLSO), such as the Wilmington and Boston braces, are intended to improve tolerability and compliance for extended (over 18 hour) wear, and are composed of lighter-weight plastics with a low-profile (underarm) design.
+The longest clinical experience is with the Milwaukee cervical-thoracic-lumbar-sacral orthosis.
+Thoracic-lumbar-sacral orthoses (TLSO), such as the Wilmington and Boston braces, are intended to improve tolerability and compliance for extended (over 18 hour) wear and are composed of lighter weight plastics with a low-profile (underarm) design.
 The design of the nighttime Charleston and Providence braces is based on the theory that increased corrective forces will reduce the needed wear time (i.e., daytime), thereby lessening social anxiety and improving compliance.
 The smart brace consists of a standard rigid brace with a microcomputer system, a force transducer and an air-bladder control system to control the interface pressure.
 Braces that are more flexible than TLSOs or nighttime braces, such as the SpineCor, are also being evaluated.
 The SpineCor is composed of a thermoplastic pelvic base with stabilizing and corrective bands across the upper body.

-Some of the braces used for the treatment of scoliosis are considered Class I devices by the U.S. Food and Drug Administration (FDA).
+Some braces used for the treatment of scoliosis are considered Class I devices by the U.S. Food and Drug Administration (FDA) and are exempt from 510(k) requirements.
 Examples include the Boston scoliosis brace and the SpineCor® Scoliosis System.